Cavalier King Charles Spaniel Lifespan

 Veterinary Care Schedule for Cavalier King Charles Spaniels

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Cavalier King Charles Spaniel.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Cost of Cavalier King Charles Spaniel Ownership